dnsimple/dnsimple-support/content/articles/cancel-subscription.md

 # Unsubscribe from your DNSimple plan

-After you unsubscribe from your DNSimple plan, we'll no longer charge your credit card, WHOIS privacy protection will be disabled, and your domains will no longer resolve with us.
-You may resubscribe at any time, and your domains will resolve again.
+If you no longer need DNSimple's services, you can unsubscribe at any time.

+Once you unsubscribe, your card on file will no longer be charged the monthly subscription fee.

+Apart from the subscription fee, the following will take effect immediately:
+- All domains pointing to our name servers will stop resolving — they will no longer function, and your site will be inaccessible to your users.
+- WHOIS Privacy (link) will be disabled for all domains registered with DNSimple.
+- Any domain in your account that is registered will not renew.

 <info>
-All your domains and records will remain in your account.
+This is not an account deletion.
+If you do not delete your domains from the account, all domains and corresponding records will remain in your account should you choose to reactivate (Link).
 </info>

 <div class="section-steps" markdown="1">